The Great Pottery Throw Down – everything you need to know

-Your must know information to the brand new collection of aggressive pottery
+Your have to know information to the brand new sequence of aggressive pottery

 The Nice Pottery Throw Down comes from the identical mould of tv as The Nice British Bake Off, difficult a bunch of regular individuals to compete at doing one thing very healthful and charming.

 And, just like the baking present, it made the transfer from the BBC to Channel four.
-Right here’s every part that you must know…
+Right here’s all the pieces you could know…

 When is The Nice Pottery Throw Down on TV?

-The collection is on More4 on Wednesdays at 9pm, with each episode repeated on Channel four on Sundays at 7pm.
-You may also watch every episode on catch-up service All4 for 30 days after it airs.
+The sequence is on More4 on Wednesdays at 9pm, with each episode repeated on Channel four on Sundays at 7pm and on More4 on Tuesdays at 10pm.
+You can even watch every episode on catch-up service All4 for 30 days after it airs.

 What’s The Nice Pottery Throw Down about?

-Twelve beginner potters compete in opposition to each other, with judges Keith Brymer Jones (who’s most well-known for his legendary waterworks) and newcomer Sue Pryke throwing more and more obscure challenges on the contenders.
+Twelve beginner potters compete towards each other, with judges Keith Brymer Jones (who’s most well-known for his legendary waterworks) and newcomer Sue Pryke throwing more and more obscure challenges on the contenders.

-This week, the remaining 11 shall be tasked with constructing a fiddly chess set which has 32 items, so anticipate stress ranges to soar.
+In episode three (airing on Wednesday 22nd January on More4), the 10 remaining potters sort out raku firing, however first the stress is on to hand-build two animal collectible figurines and face a difficult ceramic method.

 Who’s the host?